kinazhanggg/beneath-the-surface/README.md

 ## Tech we used

 - HTML / CSS / JavaScript (no frameworks — just the basics)
-- [Supabase] for the login / sign-up feature
+- Github
+- DouBao AI
 - Deployed with Vercel

 ---